-The most simple definition for critical power is:
+The simplest definition of critical power is:

-Energy systems don’t function independently.
-During exercise, they all are working simultaneously to different degrees, depending on the energy demands placed on the body.
-Endurance athletes use the aerobic system most, but they also use immediate and short term systems during high intensity efforts (intervals, surges in races, sprints).
-A balanced training plan like the ones created by 2PEAK has efforts in all systems.
-We can use your training data from within each of these systems to produce your optimized power and determine critical power.
+Energy systems don’t work independently of each other.
+During exercise, they all work simultaneously to different degrees, depending on how much energy the body needs.
+Endurance athletes utilise the aerobic system the most, but they also use the immediate and short-term systems during high intensity efforts (intervals, race increases, sprints).
+A balanced training plan, such as the one created by 2PEAK, utilises all systems.
+We can use the data from each of these systems to determine the optimal training targets and determine critical power.

 Individuality of Power

 Like most things in sports, there are significant differences between individuals.
 Although there is a relation between the power you can deliver in each system, some athletes perform particularly well or poorly in one system or another.
 Maybe you’re an excellent sprinter, or maybe you’re an aerobic machine.
 The only way to find out is to look at all the data together and determine the critical power.

 Critical Power in 2PEAK